Traffic Crime Attorneys in Northwest Arkansas

 We advise our clients to plead “NOT guilty.”
 If you plead guilty, the judge will sentence you to every charge, which may include the maximum penalties.
 When you plead “NOT guilty,” our legal team has a chance to build a strong and aggressive case on your behalf to help you avoid serious penalties.

-At Norwood & Norwood, P.A., our criminal defense attorneys advise clients facing charges related to violations committed while driving.
+At Norwood & Norwood, P.A., our Northwest Arkansas traffic attorneys advise clients facing charges related to violations committed while driving.
 We are known for our ability to create effective defense plans that achieve charge dismissals.
 Thousands who have faced traffic crime charges have already benefited from our experienced legal services.
-Our Northwest Arkansas traffic crime lawyers are available to help you fight for the best possible outcome in your case.
+Our Northwest Arkansas traffic lawyers are available to help you fight for the best possible outcome in your case.

 There are several different kinds of traffic violations, ranging from mild to severe.
 Regardless of what type of traffic offense you have been charged with, we recommend that you hire us and fight back.

-We have obtained “not guilty” verdicts, charge dismissals and kept records clean for thousands of clients facing charges for:
+Our traffic lawyers in NWA have obtained “not guilty” verdicts, charge dismissals, and kept records clean for thousands of clients facing charges for:

 - Running a stop sign